 How Heart Angels came about

-If someone suffers a heart attack, every second counts.
+If someone suffers a cardiac arrest, every second counts.
 Would you know what to do?
 This website has been created by someone who was confronted with exactly this problem:

 My name is David Sullivan.
 I’m 53 and I live in Surrey.